 Jump to the section on your grade!

 Have you put together a resume?
 If not, start now!
 It doesn’t have to be something fancy or even well-formatted.
 Simply start a list of activities, honors, and community service along with dates.
 This is something to build on throughout high school and will save you time three years from now when you’re completing college applications.
 Pulling your resume together will also help you see any holes you have and allow you to make a plan to fill them and be purposeful in your extracurricular pursuits before you run out of time at the end of the junior year.

 If you don’t take your first semester exams until after the break, get organized for studying now, so you are set for success and your best GPA possible for your first semester!

 Traveling?
 Stretch your legs by walking through a college campus.
 Sure, it’s likely a ghost town, but you’ll get a feel for the size, location and architecture of a campus which will help you begin to decide what you like in a campus.

-College entrance testing must be started in the junior year.
+College entrance testing must be started (and hopefully finished) in the junior year.
 Pull out your calendar and make a plan for when you will test by watching our On-Demand Test Planning Workshop.
 LEAP recommends students plan to test at least twice on EITHER the ACT OR SAT.
 Are you aware 57% of students raise their score on a second attempt?
 BUT 95% of LEAP students raise their scores - we guarantee it!
 Consider your prep options that guarantee improvement.